 Emergency Preparedness

 Mountain railways should have comprehensive emergency plans in place to deal with potential accidents or incidents.
-These plans should include procedures for evacuating passengers, providing medical assistance, and coordinating with emergency services.
+These plans should include procedures for evacuating passengers, providing medical assistance, and coordinating with emergency services And that's really what it comes down to..

-Key Elements: Regular drills and simulations should be conducted to ensure that personnel are familiar with emergency procedures.
-Communication systems should be reliable and redundant to ensure that help can be summoned quickly.
+Key Elements: Regular drills and simulations should be conducted to check that personnel are familiar with emergency procedures.
+Communication systems should be reliable and redundant to make sure help can be summoned quickly.

 Weather Monitoring